 What Effect Do Online Customer Reviews Have on SEO?

 The basic goal of online marketing is to expand your reach as much as possible.
 Search engine optimization is a powerful tool to use to expand that reach.
 Customer reviews do have an impact on SEO.
 If you have an option on your site for customer reviews, this added original content increases your authority and relevance, leading to a higher ranking in search engines.
-In fact, you can even micro format your reviews, helping them to appear higher in the results on queries for a particular product or service.
+In fact, you can even micro-format your reviews, helping them to appear higher in the results for queries on a particular product or service.

 How Do You Get Good Reviews?

 On your own site, make sure to have a dedicated and prominent place for reviews.
 Make it easy.
 Create a system in place to prompt reviews after purchase too.
 Most major retailers list their websites right on receipts and even offer customers a chance to win prizes if they go online and rate their service.

 On exterior sites, make sure you have a presence.
 Even though the popularity of Yelp is declining, it is still a valuable resource.
 Claim your business page as soon as possible if you haven’t done so yet.
 If you are a services company, register with Angie’s List.
 Get BBB accredited.
 If you own a restaurant, register it with OpenTable.